daily-etymology/instagram-bot/README.md

 ![](examples/o.gif)

 ## Installation
-It should be fairly simple to install this project.
+It should be fairly simple to install this project (if you are on Ubuntu), if you are on Windows, then, well, feel free to make my code cross platform :)

 1. install ffmpeg (google it)
 2. create a chrome profile called Person 1